Wrong EIN or EIN Error? Ultimate Guide to EINs

 EIN Reference Number 109, 110, 111, 112, 113: Technical Errors

-If you see EIN Reference Number 109-113 are all errors that indicate a technical error, so if you get these numbers try again later – the next day, if necessary.
-If you’re still getting an IRS error message the day after, contact IRS support or file Form SS-4 via the mail instead.
+EIN Reference Numbers 109-113 indicate a technical error, so if you get these numbers, try again later – the next day, if necessary.
+If you’re still getting an IRS error message, contact IRS support or file Form SS-4 via mail.

 EIN Reference Number 114: Maximum EINs Per Day

-You can only apply for one EIN per day, so if you get this error, just wait 24 hours before applying for another EIN.
-If you believe this is in error (because you’re trying for the first time in the last 24 hours), check you haven’t already been given an EIN for your LLC or contact IRS support.
+You can only apply for one EIN per day, so if you get this error, just wait for 24 hours before applying for another EIN.
+If you believe this is in error because you’re trying for the first time, check that you haven’t already been given an EIN for your LLC or contact IRS support.

 EIN Reference Number 115: Deceased Responsible Party

-This is the least likely EIN reference number you’re likely to see because Reference Number 115 means they have checked the details of the responsible party, and believe they are deceased.
+This is the least likely EIN reference number you’ll see because EIN Reference Number 115 means the IRS has checked the details of the responsible party and believes they are deceased.

 If you are the responsible party or you’re applying on someone else’s behalf, contact IRS support for help.
-You’ll likely need to provide additional documentation to prove that their records are wrong, but reach out to them to find out what next steps they want you to take.
+You’ll likely need to provide additional documentation to prove its records are wrong, but reach out to the IRS to determine what next steps it wants you to take.

 Being denied an EIN means your business likely already has one.
 You only need a new EIN if there has been a significant change to the business’s structure.